Brand Shoutouts

 The Founders: The Drive-Thru Inventors

-Robert O. Peterson founded Jack in the Box on February 21, 1951, in San Diego, California — 75 years ago this year.¹ He was not a career restaurateur.
-He identified a specific friction point in postwar American life: the customer who wanted food quickly still had to park, walk in, and wait.
-His answer was a two-way speaker box mounted at a drive-up lane that let customers order from their cars.² That speaker box became the operational architecture of every drive-thru in the QSR industry.
+Robert O. Peterson founded Jack in the Box on February 21, 1951, in San Diego, California.
+His answer to postwar American impatience was a two-way speaker box mounted at a drive-up lane that let customers order from their cars.
+That speaker box became the operational architecture of every drive-thru in the QSR industry.
 Jack in the Box was not the first hamburger chain.
 It was the first drive-thru.

-Current ownership: Jack in the Box Inc. is publicly traded on NASDAQ under the ticker JACK.¹ It is not PE-owned.
-Shareholders hold the stock.
-A board of directors governs the business.
-This is a material distinction from brands operating under dual PE ownership — there is no private hold cycle pressure and no hidden ownership timeline that could disrupt franchise support during your payback period.
+Jack in the Box Inc. is publicly traded on NASDAQ under the ticker JACK.
+It is not PE-owned.
+There is no private hold cycle pressure and no hidden ownership timeline that could disrupt franchise support during your payback period.

 The Menu: Where the Differentiation Lives

 Jack in the Box does something almost no major QSR concept does.
-It serves its entire menu — including breakfast — 24 hours a day at most locations.²
+It serves its entire menu, including breakfast, 24 hours a day at most locations.

 2026 Menu Strategy:

-The 75th anniversary menu includes smashed sliders, protein bowls, hot honeyed mozzarella sticks, a matcha drink platform, and throwback returns of the Big Mess, Chicken Supreme, and Frings.⁵ The Chicken Supreme — first introduced in 1980 and retired in 2004 — returned as the opening move of the anniversary campaign, alongside Jibbi collectible bag charms targeting the brand's younger fanbase.³
+The 75th anniversary menu includes smashed sliders, protein bowls, hot honeyed mozzarella sticks, a matcha drink platform, and throwback returns of the Big Mess, Chicken Supreme, and Frings.
+The Chicken Supreme, first introduced in 1980 and retired in 2004, returned as the opening move of the anniversary campaign, alongside Jibbi collectible bag charms targeting the brand's younger fanbase.

 The All-Day Operational Complexity: